KenKundert/inform/README.rst

 file = stdout:
    The destination stream (a file pointer). flush = *False*:
-   Whether the message should flush the destination stream. culprit = *None*:
+   Whether the message should flush the destination stream (not available in python2). culprit = *None*:
    A string that is added to the end of the message header that identifies the culprit (the object for which the problem being reported was found).
 It is